-It is interesting to observe the difference from the linearization scheme proposed in [20] for a Brownian setup.
+It is interesting to observe the difference from the linearization scheme proposed in [22] for a Brownian setup.
 There, the BSDE is expanded around a linear driver in the first step.
-Then, in the second step, the resultant set of linear BSDEs are evaluated by the small-variance asymptotic expansion of the forward SDE, or by the interacting particle simulation method proposed in Fujii & Takahashi (2015) [21].
-Thus, in order for the scheme of [20] works well, it requires the smallness of the non-linear terms in the driver f, although it naturally arises in many applications.
-Furthermore, due to the presence of large number of conditional expectations, calculating them analytically without involving the particle simulation technique [21] is unrealistic in most of the practical situations.
+Then in the second step the resultant set of linear BSDEs are evaluated by the small-variance asymptotic expansion of the forward SDE, or by the interacting particle simulation method proposed in Fujii & Takahashi (2015) [23].
+Hence, in order for the scheme of [22] works well, it requires the smallness of the non-linear terms in the driver f, although it naturally arises in many applications.
+Furthermore, due to the presence of large number of conditional expectations, calculating them analytically without invoking the particle simulation technique [23] is unrealistic in most of the practical situations.

-On the other hand, in the current scheme, the expansion of the driver is not directly performed and the significant part of non-linearity is taken into account at the zero-th order around the mean dynamics of the forward SDE as observed in (8.1).
+On the other hand, in the current scheme, the expansion of the driver is not directly performed and the significant part of non-linearity is taken into account at the zero-th order around the mean dynamics of the forward SDE as observed in (5.1).
 The effects of the stochasticity from the forward SDE are then taken into account perturbatively around this "mean" solution.
 Therefore, the current scheme is expected to be more advantageous when there exists significant non-linearity in the driver.
-Furthermore, the special grading structure of approximating FBSDEs makes them explicitly solvable by ODEs without any use of simulation.
-Since the approximate solution of $(Y, Z, \psi(\cdot))$ is explicitly given as a function of the stochastic flows of X with non-random coefficients fixed by ODEs, one can obtain not only the current value $(Y_0, Z_0, \psi_0(\cdot))$ but also its evolution by simply simulating the flows of X (or X itself for the polynomial case).
-Some numerical examples and error estimates are available in Fujii (2015) [18] based on this property for a certain class of models.
+Furthermore, the special grading structure of approximating FBSDEs makes them explicitly solvable by ODEs without using any Monte-Carlo simulation.
+Since the approximate solution of $(Y, Z, \psi(\cdot))$ is explicitly given as a polynomial in the stochastic flows of X, one can obtain not only the current value $(Y_0, Z_0, \psi_0(\cdot))$ but also its evolution by simply simulating the flows of X (or X itself for the polynomial case).
+Some numerical examples and empirical error estimates are available in Fujii (2015) [20] based on this property for a certain class of models.